logikfabrik/uJet/README.md

 ```

 ## How To
 uJet is easy to use.
 Add a reference to uJet.
-Then create your types and decorate them using the `DocumentType`, `MediaType`, and `DataType` attributes.
+Then create your types and decorate them using the `DocumentType`, `MediaType`, `MemberType` and `DataType` attributes.
 Fire up your application and all of your types will now be available in the Umbraco back office.

 ### Quick Start Example
 1. Get, compile, and reference the source code - or use the NuGet.